Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Discussion

-While we focused on a few aspects of artistic practice and pitted professionals directly against laypeople, it would be interesting to see how these contrasts play out in a larger variety of tasks and setups.
-Such controlled experimental approaches can be used in synergy with more naturalistic data collection methods such as direct observation or interviews.
-These different data points can be used to inform decisions about AI integration in professional education.
+In general, our study provides a methodological framework that allows for quantifying the use of novel generative technologies via direct behavioral experimentation.
 Besides the visual domain, it would be informative to carry out similar experiments with artistic professions in performance, film or music, other creative and content-producing professions, or people now identifying as "prompt engineers", using various generative models relevant to their disciplines.
-It could be compared how much of an edge professional background provides in concrete tasks, compared to an untrained person using AI assistance, or a person completing an equivalent task without any AI tools.
+One could assess how much of an edge professional background provides in concrete tasks, compared to an untrained person using AI assistance, or a person completing an equivalent task without any AI tools.

-Here we also carried out a limited, non-preregistered comparison with an LLM, prompted to complete the same task.
-Surprisingly, it performed on par if not better than the average artist.
-Recent research has carried out similar comparisons of humans and machines, although often using crowdsourced laypeople to represent the former \parencite{koivisto_best_2023,haase_artificial_2023,porter_ai-generated_2024,begus_experimental_2024}.
-These types of studies provide information on how the uninitiated, amateurs or hobbyists fare against AI.
+We also carried out a comparison to an LLM, prompted to complete the same task, for which we had no a priori prediction.
+Surprisingly, it performed on par, if not better, than the average artist.
+Recent research has carried out similar comparisons of humans and machines, although often using crowdsourced laypeople to represent the former \parencite{begus_experimental_2024, haase_artificial_2023, koivisto_best_2023,porter_ai-generated_2024}.
 However, a more pressing question with economic and social implications concerns professionals, as various fields may need to reevaluate aspects of training and daily practices.
-Systematic studies including experiments can be used to inform these processes.
-GPT-4o performance in the creative task does not necessarily mean that "AI is more creative than humans now".
-The top results were still all human.
-The LLM-generated prompts were longer on average and quite descriptive, leading to images on average diverging more from the reference in terms of CLIP embedding distance (we did check that simply adding a large number of any random words does not improve outcomes on this task; see SI).
-Its creations were also less diverse than the images produced by artists, indicating potential issues with its "creativity" at this different level relying on a few limited but high-performing "tricks".
-The AI system was good at optimizing on our key measure of distance, but part of the reason for this might be the constrained nature of the task.
-Future research could explore how diversity may be affected by initial instructions, and how images produced by independent AI agent pipelines (inferring the task, writing instructions for other generative models) would compare to human-prompted AI images in terms of creativity, novelty, or aesthetics, as perceived by humans (but also machines).
+We show that behavioral experiments can be used to inform these processes.